 How to Tie a Quilt

-(don't tie a knot at the end) measure every 4 inches and insert your
+measure about every 4 inches, and insert your

 How to Hand Sew a Quilt